 Folder Size provides robust features for printing the contents of a folder, but if you need to provide extra formatting or apply special changes to the list, the best thing to do is to export the results.
 You can then edit them in external applications like Microsoft Excel or your favorite text editing application.

 There are multiple export options in Folder Size.
 It can export both folders and files or a mix of both.
 Exporting the charts as an image is also available.

 Use “Export As…” to export all the data that is listed in the application.
 This includes both files and folders.
-If you do not need the list of files, you can disable it in settings prior to running a scan.
-You can limit the depth of the scan to certain level if necessary.
+If you do not need the list of files, you can disable it in settings before running a scan.
+You can limit the depth of the scan to a certain level if necessary.

 “Export Details View…” will export the list on the right side of the application.
 It includes all the files and folders in the currently selected folder from the tree view on the left side.
 You can configure the details to list “Largest file”, “Largest folders”, “Largest files and folders”, oldest and newest files and folders, and the items with the longest paths.

 The combinations and possibilities are endless if combined with the filtering features which include filtering by folder or file name, sizes, dates, attributes, and every other property that a file or folder has.

 Another feature of Folder Size that may come in handy for you is the fact that it can save all the scanned data in an internal project file.
 The project files are very compact and internally compressed and can hold information for millions of files without occupying too much disk space.